 The management of cholesterol and prevention of Hypercholesterolaemia have been associated with lifestyle factors mainly dietary and exercise factors.
 The impact of dietary factors is highly appreciated.
-They can control hyperlipidaemia if there is amendment on dietary elements, exploit food supplements and food additives, minimize consumption of trans and saturated fats, increase consumption of foods fortified with plant sterols and frequent consumption of polyunsaturated and monounsaturated fats 57.
-The avoidance of the following is significant; intake of bad fats such as red meat, whole milk, butter and cheese, tropical oils (coconut, palm and other tropical oils) and quit smoking; increase consumption of fiber rich diet such as fruits and vegetables; improve on daily exercise.
-Frequent exercise is said to increase the blood level of HDL to about 5% within two months, reduces LDL and triacylglycerol 58.
-The ratios of LDL to HDL, TC to HDL, TAG to HDL and HDL to LDL have been used as a marker of hyperlipidaemia 32.
-In a rat model study where the rats were fed cholesterol enriched diet and then treated with honey, lime juice and combination of lime juice and honey, it was shown that ratios of LDL/HDL, TC/HDL and TAG/HDL were low while HDL/LDL ratio was high 32.
+They can control hyperlipidaemia if there is amendment on dietary elements, exploit food food additives, supplements and minimize consumption of trans and saturated fats, increase consumption of foods fortified with plant sterols and frequent consumption of polyunsaturated and monounsaturated fats57.
+The avoidance of the following is significant; intake of bad fats such as red meat, whole milk, butter and cheese, tropical oils (coconut, palm and other tropical oils) and quit smoking; however, fiber rich diet (vegetables and fruits) consumption should be increased and improve on daily exercise.
+Frequent exercise is said to increase the blood level of HDL to about 5% within two months, reduces LDL and triacylglycerol58.
+The ratios of LDL to HDL, TC to HDL, TAG to HDL and HDL to LDL have been used as a marker of hyperlipidaemia32.
+In a rat model study where the rats were fed diet rich cholesterol and then treated with honey, lime juice and combination of lime juice and honey, it was shown that ratios of LDL/HDL, TC/HDL and TAG/HDL were low while HDL/LDL ratio was high32.
 Thus, for LDL/HDL ratio, a high value indicates high risk of heart attack.
 The moderate ratio value is between 2.5 to 3.3, > 3.3 is high and a low ratio of HDL/LDL implies higher value of LDL to HDL.
-The ideal value is 0.4 and moderate value is between 0.4 to 0.3 and the risk of heart disease increased when <0.3 59.
-Low glycemic index diets were compared with high glycemic index diets in meta-analyses to study their health effects in meal planning.
-It was revealed that low glycemic index diets possessed minimal effects on TC, TAG, LDL and HDL were not affected 60.
+The ideal value is 0.4 and moderate value is between 0.4 to 0.3 and the risk of heart disease increased when $<0.3^{59}$.
+Diets that are low in glycemic index were compared with those rich in glycemic index in meta-analyses to study their health effects in meal planning.
+It was revealed that low glycemic index diets possessed minimal effects on TC, TAG, LDL and HDL were not affected60.

-Exercise has been widely studied and reported to have a tremendous reductive effects on the serum levels of LDL, TAG and TC and increment in the serum level of HDL.
-The needed amount of exercise required to increase the level of HDL is said to be 900kcal of energy exhausted in one week.
-That is, a usual aerobic exercise lasting for about 120 minutes 61.
-Exercise was shown to be better profits to patients with cardiovascular disease demonstrated in a meta-analysis of randomized controlled trials as engagement of aerobic exercise by patients resulted to increase in the level of serum HDL and reduction in the serum level of TAG 62.
+Exercise is reported to have tremendous reductive outcome on serum concentrations of LDL, TAG and TC and increment in the serum level of HDL.
+The needed amount of exercise required to increase the level of HDL is said to be 900 kcal of energy exhausted in one week.
+That is, a usual aerobic exercise lasting for about 120 minutes61.
+Cardiovascular disease patients are said to benefit greatly from exercise as demonstrated in a meta-analysis of randomized controlled trials as engagement of aerobic exercise by patients resulted in high in serum concentration of HDL and decreased concentration of serum TAG62.
 The logicality of combining exercise and diet is not farfetched from the fact that exercise alone increases serum HDL levels and lower LDL and TAG and diet on the other hand, reduces serum levels of TC, LDL and TAG.
-Thus combining the two advancements will be of greater benefits in the management of Hypercholesterolaemia 63.
+Thus combining the two advancements will be of greater benefits in the management of Hypercholesterolaemia63.